bit-tasks/gitlab-pipeline/README.md

 > **Note:** If a Merge Request is merged, track it via its `merge commit` in the target branch.
 For the action to detect the version keyword, the `merge commit` should be the recent one in the commit history.

+You can persist soft tagged components by adding `--persist` flag.

 #### Example
 ```yaml
 image: bitsrc/stable:latest